 Variety Works in the Long Haul

 Besides the nutrient diversity gained from varying one’s diet, another valuable aspect of variance is sustainability.
-Even if there were a handful of foods that led to optimal health, there is the very real problem that long-term adherence would be rather dismal if people could only eat five different things.
+Even if there were a handful of foods that led to optimal health, there is a very real problem that long-term adherence would be rather dismal if people could only eat five different things.
 The diet would be so monotonous that many would fail not long after they started.
 Even though iceberg lettuce might not be as nutrient dense as kale, if it adds some variety (while also displacing poorer quality items), the end result is an overall win.